 Keep in mind that you still need to consider Stamp Duty as well as potential ongoing fund charges.

 It’s a bit disappointing that Bestinvest doesn’t make it simple to see how much your account will cost you before you get set up.
 Several of its competitors like Nutmeg use graphs and charts to help you actualise the true cost of the management fees.
 It’s a small quibble, but it demonstrates a lack of thoughtfulness around the user experience.

 All in: the fees offered by Tilney Bestinvest won’t make or break you, but the SIPP fees are very competitive.
-We like the use of the tiered fee based on the value of your portfolio as they tend to be more cost-effective compared to fixed annual fees.
+I like the use of the tiered fee based on the value of your portfolio as they tend to be more cost-effective compared to fixed annual fees.
 However, you should always compare fees based on your investment strategy.

 Bestinvest offers two non-leveraged products: ISAs and SIPPs.

 Because of the tax-efficient nature of these investments, you can’t use leveraged funds within an ISA or SIPP portfolio.

 You don’t have the option to invest in leveraged products with a Bestinvest account.